juliangruber/generic-hex-dump/README.md

 # generic-hex-dump

   Get individual lines of a typical hex dump.
+Use this to implement your own interface or whatever else you want.

 ## Example